AnyaPvry/PatternAnalysis-2025/flant5_biolaysumm_s4768128/README.md

-# Report: Fine Tuning FLAN-T5 on BioLaySumm dataset
+# Report: Fine-Tuning FLAN-T5 on BioLaySumm dataset

 ## Introduction
-This task performs fine tuning on a pretrained model, FLAN-T5, to translate expert radiology reports into layperson summaries using the BioLaySumm dataset.
+This task performs fine-tuning on a pretrained model, FLAN-T5, to translate expert radiology reports into layperson summaries using the BioLaySumm dataset.
 The goal is to build a summarization model that produces clear, human-readable reports suitable for patients and non-medical readers.

 ## Problem Space
 Medical imaging reports are written by radiologists for specialists, often containing complex terminology and syntax.
 This makes them difficult for patients to understand.